Tuesday, August 15, 2006

 The Terror Within

 But the boy was having a ball.
-He focused solely on the many watery diversions, laughing and leaping (yes, actual leaping) with pure, uncynical joy.
-So I tapped into his happy vibe and it served as a protective bubble of sorts as we flew down slides, rode large waves, got hit with numerous kinds of water sprays and showers.
+He focused solely on the many watery diversions, laughing and leaping with pure joy.
+So I tapped into his happy vibe.
+It served as a protective bubble of sorts as we flew down slides, rode large waves, got hit with numerous kinds of water sprays and showers.
 The bubble protected for only so long, however, as we kept having to deal with rude, obnoxious adults, some of whom encouraged their kids to cut in line and laughed as some of the more aggressive youth punched and put in headlocks smaller or thinner kids -- all in good clean fun, of course.

 Cheque please!